tarecord/sign-in-with-google/src/sign-in-with-google/README.txt

 == Changelog ==

 = 1.5.1 =
+* Fixed an issue where leaving the "Restrict To Domain" field blank would cause issues logging some issues in.

 = 1.5.0 =
 * Fixed failures with plugins that rely on the 'wp_login' action